-Decisions of the CASD may be appealed within ten business days of receipt of the CASD action to the Senior Vice President of Academic Affairs of the University, whose decision shall be final.
+In the event a petition is denied by an Associate Dean, students may appeal within ten business days of receipt to the Committee on Academic Standing and Degrees (CASD), whose decision shall be final.
 All petitions and appeals are to be presented in writing together with the necessary supporting documentation.

-Decisions rendered by University officials in response to the submission of any of the various academic forms mentioned elsewhere in these regulations shall be subject to appeal to the Senior Vice President for Academic Affairs (SVPAA).
+Decisions rendered by University officials in response to the submission of any of the various academic forms mentioned elsewhere in these regulations shall be subject to appeal to the Provost.
 Appeals made under this provision shall conform to the timelines, criteria, and limitations above.

 Students who are dissatisfied with any aspect of the conduct of a course are encouraged to seek resolution to the problem.

-- All academic petitions by graduate students are to be filed by the student through the program director with the Registrar’s Office for action by the Committee on Academic Standing and Degrees (CASD).
+- All academic petitions by graduate students are to be filed by the student through the Program Director for review and action by the Associate Dean of Graduate Programs.

-- All academic petitions by degree-completion students are to be filed by the student through the department chair with the Registrar’s Office for action by the Committee on Academic Standing and Degrees (CASD).
+- All academic petitions by degree-completion students are to be filed by the student through the Program Manager for action by the Associate Dean of Continuing Education.

-At a minimum, the petition must carry a clear statement by the student of the request, the student’s signature or electronic signature, and the recommendation of the program director or department chair, as applicable.
-In addition, if the petition is for an exception to the Academic Regulations, the students must specify the grounds to be considered by the CASD in determining whether an exception to regulations should be granted.
+At a minimum, the petition must carry a clear statement by the student of the request, the student’s signature or electronic signature, and the recommendation of the Program Director or Program Manager, as applicable.
+In addition, if the petition is for an exception to the academic regulations, the student must specify the grounds to be considered by an Associate Dean in determining whether an exception to regulations should be granted.
 Any petition for an exception that lacks justification will not be considered.

 All recommendations require, if reference is made in the petition by the student to any Norwich University official (because of an alleged action or statement by that official which is germane to the petition), that official (faculty member or administrator) must provide a recommendation.